WELLNESS BLOG |

 This summer, Pilates became a part of my fitness routine and my life.
 Although other fitness regimes like weight lifting, yoga,

-aerobics, etc. are beneficial for both body and mind, I'm discovering that Pilates, at least for me, has a singular positive effect
+and mind, I'm discovering that Pilates, at least for me, has a singular positive effect

 on brain stimulation.
 The exercises require close attention and focus on multitasking the body.
 Thinking about five, six,